 - The lodge had stunning views all around.
 The entire morning, we lay in bed and gazed at the snow-clad mountains.

 - It’s in Sumur which is 45 minutes away from Hunder which is where most of the attractions are located.

 - There was a shortage of staff and we had to carry the water jug to our room by our self.

 - They had a very tough time providing us with an extra blanket.

 - There is a flat 30 meters walkway to the cottage along the stony path.

-- Strict with their policies and didn’t allow to have breakfast in our room which we could enjoy in our balcony with lovely views of the mountains.
+- Strict with their policies and didn’t allow us to have breakfast in our room.

 - No air-conditioner – It got hot during the night and we definitely missed it.
 As it was only for a night, we were fine but if planning to stay for two nights, this will be the biggest drawback.

 - Electricity was available only during the evening.